 If your marriage is struggling beyond what you think you can handle, you can seek professional help as a couple.
 If your spouse will not, then maybe you will want to seek counsel on your own.
 Marriage is intended to be until death do us part.
 Sometimes it takes a bit more work, yet hopefully, that gift is worth the effort.
 Marriage is a gift from God, though, and gifts should be enjoyed.

-Today’s post really delves into the topic of Communication which is so critical in a Christian marraige.
-So I am giving away a Copy of The Marriage Communication Mini-Course from the HopeJoyinChrist Shop!
+Today’s post really delves into the topic of Communication which is so critical in a Christian marriage.
+Be sure to check out my newest Course – The Marriage Communication Mini-Course from the HopeJoyinChrist Shop!

 - Inside the course, you will learn How to Season your Speech and Strengthen Your Marriage in Playful Ways.